tesseract-one/ledger-app-ergo/README.md

-# Ledger Boilerplate Application
+# Ledger Ergo Application

-This is a boilerplate application which can be forked to start a new project for the Ledger Nano S/X.
+This is a Ergo application for the Ledger Nano S/X.

 ## Prerequisite